Elkton Police Arrest of Ambassador From Iran Causes International Incident in 1935

 H. W. Cheyney, Cecil Democrat, June 20, 1954

-H. W. Cheney, the Cecilton Chevrolet dealer, marked the 26th anniversary of taking care of the automobile needs of residents in the southern part of the county in 1954.
+H. W. Cheyney, the Cecilton Chevrolet dealer, marked the 26th anniversary of taking care of the automobile needs of residents in the southern part of the county in 1954.
 And he featured some great bargains on the used car lot.

 Mr. Chyeney established the business in 1928, “starting out with only himself and a mechanic,” the Cecil Democrat reported.
 By 1954, the newspaper reported that his workforce had grown to himself: two salesmen, four mechanics, a parts man, and two clerical personnel.